You may remember learning about social exchange theory in Psych 101.

 In any relationship, people weigh the risks and rewards.
-When relationships become too risky for folks, they decide to axe them altogether.
+When relationships become too risky for folks, they decide to ax them altogether.

 When you go out, you may not mind picking up the tab every so often.
 But once you notice there’s a clear pattern developing — this person will never, ever, ever open their wallet when it comes time to settle up — you may decide it’s not worth maintaining the friendship if you always have to pay for everything.

-This makes perfect sense, because we spend so much at our lives at our jobs.
+This makes perfect sense because we spend so much of our lives at our jobs.
 Work is a give and take.
 Everyone has hit the wall at one point or another and questioned whether sticking around at a company was worth it.

-When employees hit that wall and decide to stick around, they’ve obviously determined that, despite everything that’s bad about their job, the benefits still outweigh the risks.
+When employees hit that wall and decide to stick around, they’ve obviously determined that — despite everything that’s bad about their job — the benefits still outweigh the risks.
 On the flip side, employees who decide they’d rather not have a job have decided there aren’t really that many benefits to staying put.